petepm/Slundge/lyrics.md

 ### Nu metal part

 [Background vox]
-This is the final show
+This is the only show
+Accumulates beyond zero

 ### Final prechorus (whispered)